CodingCellist/codingcellist.github.io/content/en/post/month-of-zen/index.md

 ![A visualisation of the QWERTY-layer](/media/zen-qwerty-layer.png)

-2. A "function- and number-keys" layer, which took a bit more work.
+2. A "function and number-keys" layer, which took a bit more work.
 Not making matters easy for myself, I have become used to the i3 tiling window manager, meaning there is some extra functionality for moving between workspaces which I thought it would be really nice to have on dedicated keys.
-I ended up with the numbers on the home row (with tap-dances for the respective function-keys), the i3 keys on the top row, and the symbols I would normally type using `AltGr`+\<number\> on the bottom row:
+I ended up with the numbers on the home row (with tap-dances for the respective function keys), the i3 keys on the top row, and the symbols I would normally type using `AltGr`+\<number\> on the bottom row:

 ![A visualisation of the FNum-layer](/media/zen-fnum-layer.png)